 Vocation: Human rights attorney

-Dominant Impression: He’s a coward who’s falling apart at the seems, literally and figuratively.
+Dominant Impression: He’s a coward who’s falling apart at the seams, literally and figuratively.
 So we could put him in tattered suits, and we could have opposing counsel call Amos out on his clothes–get a new suit, man–and have Amos not have a comeback.
 He could just leave the situation as fast as he can, almost running away.

 Wants: He wants to protect his partner, to right the wrong that’s been done to his loved one.
 In a scene that could open the story, we could have Amos in the courtroom wanting the judge to rule in his partner/client’s favor.
 Maybe twisting a piece of paper in nervousness.